MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/migrate-azure-analysis-services-to-powerbi-premium-determine-licensing.md

 Once migrated to Power BI Premium:

-- The two existing production AAS models can consolidate to run in a Premium P2 capacity.
+- The two existing production AAS models can be consolidated to run in a Premium P2 capacity.
 - The 15 developers will need PPU licenses to access test models above 1 GB in size.
-An add-on is available to step up from Pro to PPU.
+(An add-on is available to step up from Pro to PPU.)

 Here are the proposed Power BI licenses: